tobiasahlin/infinite-jekyll/README.md

 ## Getting Started

 Include all files at the root of your Jekyll site.
-If you're not already using jQuery, open `_layouts/default.html` and add it:
+If you're not already using jQuery, open `_layouts/default.html` and include it:

 	<script src="//ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js"></script>

-In `_layouts/default.html`, add `infinite-jekyll.js` after jQuery:
+In `_layouts/default.html`, include `infinite-jekyll.js` after jQuery:

 	<script src="/js/infinite-jekyll.js"></script>